puppetlabs/puppet-docs/source/pe/2.8/console_cert_mgmt.markdown

 * By default, the location of the CA is set to the location of PE's puppet master.
 If the CA is in a custom location (as in cases where there are multiple puppet masters), you will have to set the `ca_server` and `ca_port` parameters in the `/opt/puppet/share/puppet-dashboard/config/settings.yml` file.

-* When upgrading PE to 2.7, the upgrader will convert the currently installed auth.conf file to one that is fully managed by Puppet and which includes a new rule for request management.
-If auth.conf has been manually modified prior to the upgrade, the upgrader will not convert the file.
-Consequently, you will need to add the new rule manually by adding the code below into `/etc/puppetlabs/puppet/auth.conf`:
+* When upgrading PE from a version before 2.7.0, the upgrader will convert the currently installed auth.conf file to one that is fully managed by Puppet and which includes a new rule for request management. *However*, if auth.conf has been manually modified prior to the upgrade, the upgrader will NOT convert the file.
+Consequently, to get it working, you will need to add the new rule manually by adding the code below into `/etc/puppetlabs/puppet/auth.conf`:

         path  /certificate_status
         method find, search
         auth yes
         allow pe-internal-dashboard

-    Also, note that in PE 2.7.0, it was the case that if you made changes to the file, they would get over-written on the next puppet run. *As of PE 2.7.1 this is no longer true.* Auth.conf will be updated during upgrade if the file has not been modified and then it will not get touched during subsequent puppet runs.
-See the [release notes](http://docs.puppetlabs.com/pe/2.7/appendix.html#release-notes) for more information.

-### New Modules
+### Request Management Modules
-PE 2.7 installs three modules needed for node request management: `puppetlabs-request_manager`, `puppetlabs-auth_conf`, and `ripienaar-concat`.
+PE installs three modules needed for node request management: `puppetlabs-request_manager`, `puppetlabs-auth_conf`, and `ripienaar-concat`.
 It also upgrades the `puppetlabs-stdlib` module to v.2.5.1.

 The `puppetlabs-auth_conf` module contains a new defined type: `auth_conf::acl`.
 The type takes the following parameters: